|Monongahela River Watershed||Sewickley Creek Watershedwww.sewickleycreek.com|

 How the Westmoreland Conservation District helps

-We have a full-time watershed specialist, Rob Cronauer, and a full-time watershed technician, Chelsea Walker.
+We have a full-time watershed program manager, Rob Cronauer, and a full-time watershed specialist, Chelsea Walker.
 Rob and Chelsea work every day with the watershed associations in Westmoreland County to help them identify important projects, such as stabilizing streambanks, cleaning up pollution from abandoned coal mines, and installing practices to reduce stormwater runoff and control erosion.
 Read about some of these projects in our Best Management Practices’ Portfolio.

 Rob assists the watershed associations in actually getting these projects on the ground by helping them create partnerships with governmental organizations, conservation associations, and private companies; providing technical assistance; and suggesting sources of funding.

-Provides support to the Watershed Specialist.
+Provides support to the Watershed Program Manager.
 Chelsea also provides technical assistance to help develop and sustain watershed organizations and improve the quality and quantity of our water resources.
 Provides support for the implementation of the Dirt, Gravel and Low-Volume Road Maintenance Program.

 How you can help